BreeeZe/rpos/README.md

 ## Known Issues
 - 1920x1080 can cause hangs and crashes with the original RTSP server.
-The mpromonet one may work better
+The mpromonet one may work better.
-- Not all of the ONVIF standard is implemented
+- Not all of the ONVIF standard is implemented.

 ## ToDo's (Help is Required)
 - Add MJPEG (implemented in gst-rtsp-server but still needs to return the correct ONVIF XML for MJPEG)